loafyloaf/serverless-app-node/README.md

 # Create and deploy a serverless Node.js application

+> We have similar patterns available for [Swift](https://github.com/IBM/serverless-app-swift) and [Python](https://github.com/IBM/serverless-app-python), as well!

 This repository has code to create a serverless Backend for Frontend ([BFF](https://samnewman.io/patterns/architectural/bff/)) using Node.js and IBM Cloud Functions, backed by a NoSQL database.
 No full stack application management required.
 Cloud Functions supplies basic Create, Read, Update, and Delete operations in a serverless environment.
 These functions are mapped to an API gateway, which can be integrated into an iOS app, for example, to enable persistence of data into a Cloudant NoSQL Database.

 When you have completed this code pattern, you will understand how to: